funvill/funvill.github.io/_projects/2022-flocking-ai.md

 I am lasy and I want to do the lest amount of work possiable.
 If a social media site doesn't support scheduling posts I ingored it.
 If I get a lot of feedback saying I need to post on TikTok or any other social media site I might consider it.

 At the start I didn't create videos of the generation of the birds and I can't go back and recreate the videos.
 TicTok is setup for videos and still images don't do well on that site, so it won't be included in the first version.

+**Why don't they look like real birds?**

+I did not want people to get confused and think this was a real bird.